auvidea/CAN2UART/Features.md

 *canmode 0* <br />

 - was implemented only for test purposes, but may be used as pleased <br />
 - This mode sets CAN2UART into a loopback mode.
-So that all messages send from can will <br />
-  be mirrored and send back to the sender. <br />
+So that all messages send from can will be mirrored and send back to the sender. <br />
 - e.g. <br />
   ```
   cansend can0 123#abcdef001122